How I Grew to 1K Page Views in 1 Month + My April Blogging Goals

 No social media.
 No traffic acquisition.
 No connecting other bloggers.
 Nothing.

-In almost one month to the day, I have spent so much time here.
+In almost one month to the day, I have spent so much time here before work, after work, and on weekends.
 But I get it, no one cares that you’re working hard unless you’re working smart and giving value to other people.
 So, all I can say is that I’m super thankful that the posts I’ve written have really resonated with you guys and given you some value.

 If there’s anything you want me to write about, leave it in the comments because I would LOVE to know.